Fluffernuttersandwich/Better7D2DbyFNS/README.md

 They're benign and can be safely ignored.

-The red benigng "Akimbo" Error will be patched next time Izy updates.
+The red benign "Akimbo" Error will be patched next time Izy updates.

 There is another benign Error when Descent runs with Bait Bags.
 It's harmless.

 There's a zillion Yellow Warnings... that's WalkerSim working as intended.
 It's fine, no issues.

+khzZombies has some warnings and is glitchy.
+The mod still works, but is due for an update.

 I have played this ModList for hundreds of hours with these issues without catastrophic failures.